HyperPlay-Gaming/hyperplay-desktop-client/OVERLAY_README.md

 ### Overview

-To enable an electron app to have the ability to show its web browser window in another game process, we need to injecting a module (dll in Windows) to the game, make an IPC connection with our electron process, copy the screenshot of our electron app's browser window and render it over the game's surface.
+To enable an electron app to have the ability to show its web browser window in another game process, we need to injecting a module (dll in Windows) to the game, make an IPC connection with our electron process, copy the screenshot (i.e. bitmap) of our electron app's browser window and render it over the game's surface.

 Then, since we also want our injected web page can reponse to user's input, we need to intercept the game's input so that we can pass the input to out electron app and send it to the browser window.